carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

 *job*, and the process of using a scheduler to run the job is called *batch job submission*.

-In this case, the job we want to run is just a shell script -- essentially a text file containing a list of UNIX commands to be executed in a sequential manner.
+In this case, the job we want to run is a shell script -- essentially a text file containing a list of UNIX commands to be executed in a sequential manner.
 Our shell script will have three parts: